 If you require the safeguarding policy in a different language please contact admin@wernethschool.com

-The safeguarding policy can be found on the ELT Trust website https://www.educationlearningtrust.com/policies
+The safeguarding policy can be found on the ELT Trust website https://www.educationlearningtrust.com/about-us/policies

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.